KaiTheRedNinja/FirefoxExtensionWebkit/README.md

 3. When the download is complete, ask the ExtensionManager to decode the XPI (see `Task 3` above)
 4. After the firefox extension is expanded, a Combine publisher event is sent and the new extension is added to the toolbar

-To render the popup, I use a custom URL scheme (rationale below in the challenges section) that loads the popup.html (or whatever the popup file is, it isn't hard coded) along with other needed resources.
+To render the popup, I use a custom URL scheme (rationale below in the challenges section) that loads the popup html along with other needed resources.

 ### Task 5:
 The custom URL change navigation delegate method is located at `Orion/UI/WebContent/NavigatorWebView/NavigatorWebView+NavigationDelegate.swift`.